Kulwa-silya/Malyango-shop/README.md

 # Malyango-shop
-this is a fully working django ecommerce web application
+this is a fully working and responsive django ecommerce web application